DoubleBridges/mmx-engineering-spec-manager/README.md

 # mmx-engineering-spec-manager
-Application for importing project information from Innergy, adapting it and exporting it for Microvellum
+Application for importing project information from Innergy, adapting it and exporting it for Microvellum **WIP**